-Celebrate LA!
-LA Phil 100 x CicLAvia provides the chance for participants to enjoy a fun day connecting with their fellow Angelenos and their city in a whole new way.
-Participants are welcome to walk, bike, skate, run...any people-powered form of transport is allowed!
-CicLAvia and the LA Phil work hard to provide a safe and secure environment for all participants.
-By familiarizing yourself with the following information, you can help to make Celebrate LA a great event for everyone.
+Participants are invited to walk, bike, skate, run, and enjoy the open streets on select Sundays!
+CicLAvia works hard to provide a safe and secure environment for all participants.
+By familiarizing yourself with the following information, you can help make CicLAvia a great event for everyone.

-- Celebrate LA is FREE!
+- CicLAvia is FREE!

-- CicLAvia closes streets to car traffic and opens them for people to walk, skate, bike, play, and explore parts of Los Angeles.
-This is a brand new event produced in partnership with the LA Phil to celebrate their centennial!
+- CicLAvia closes streets to car traffic and opens them for people to walk, skate, bike, play, and explore parts of Los Angeles County.

-- Celebrate LA is not a race!
+- CicLAvia is not a race!
 There's no starting point or finish line—begin where you like and enjoy the day your way.

-- Celebrate LA traffic flows in two directions, just like regular traffic.
-Check out some more safety tips.
+- CicLAvia traffic flows in two directions, just like regular traffic.
+Check out more rules of the route.

-Celebrate LA lasts from 9:00am–4:00pm.
+CicLAvia lasts from 9am–4pm*.
 Please budget your time accordingly.
-Make sure you return to your point of origin or final destination by 4:00pm to avoid car traffic when the route reopens.
+Make sure you return to your point of origin or final destination by 4pm to avoid car traffic when the route reopens.

 Share the Road

-Cars are not allowed at Celebrate LA, but any other form of non-motorized transportation is.
+Cars are not allowed at CicLAvia, but any other form of non-motorized transportation is.
 Be aware of how people around you are traveling—biking, walking, skating, etc.—and respect their right to the road.

 Police, transit officers, and volunteers will be at crossing intersections to monitor the flow of participant and car traffic.
 Riders and pedestrians must stop at car and pedestrian intersections when told to do so.

-Please monitor your speed going down a hill.
-Also stay within the speed of the flow of traffic when it is too congested to pass.
+Please monitor your speed going downhill.
+Also, stay within the speed of the flow of traffic when it is too congested to pass.

 There are often mandatory dismount locations.
 There will be signs at the dismount locations and volunteers instructing riders to dismount.